danielfett/draft-dpop/main.md

 The main data structure introduced by this specification is a DPoP proof JWT, described in detail below.
 A client uses a DPoP proof JWT to prove the possession of a private key belonging to a certain public key.
-Roughly speaking, a DPoP proof is a signature over some data of the HTTP request to which it is attached to and a timestamp.
+Roughly speaking, a DPoP proof is a signature over a timestamp and some data of the HTTP request to which it is attached.

 !---
 ~~~ ascii-art